Bitcoin drops around 12% after Elon Musk tweets that Tesla will not accept it as payment - KTVZ

 Bitcoin drops around 12% after Elon Musk tweets that Tesla will not accept it as payment

-The price of bitcoin has taken a nosedive after Tesla CEO Elon Musk said his company was abandoning plans to accept the cryptocurrency as payment for electric vehicles.
+The price of bitcoin has taken a nosedive after Tesla CEO Elon Musk said his company was suspending plans to accept the cryptocurrency as payment for electric vehicles.

 Bitcoin was down around 12% early Thursday morning ET — bringing the coin’s price down to about $50,900, according to cryptocurrency news website Coindesk.